 Key Facts and Statistics

 South Africa is the world’s leading producer of Rooibos tea, with over 450 farmers cultivating more than 20,000 hectares of the plant annually.
 The country exports Rooibos to over 60 countries, with Germany, the Netherlands, and the United States being significant markets.
 In addition to Rooibos, South Africa also produces Honeybush tea, another indigenous herbal tea known for its sweet, honey-like flavor.
 These teas contribute significantly to the local economy, supporting thousands of jobs within the agricultural and tourism sectors.
-This connects to the broader world of south africa tea.
+Before planning your visit, learn about rooibos tea side effects and health considerations to make the most of your trip.

 Subtopic Navigation